Microservice-API-Patterns/MDSL-Specification/README.md

 ## Getting Started

-* The [GitHub Pages for MDSL](https://microservice-api-patterns.github.io/MDSL-Specification) provide a tutorial and language reference information.<!-- * There is a [Project Wiki](https://github.com/Microservice-API-Patterns/MDSL-Specification/wiki/Getting-Started-with-MDSL), which is not populated much (yet) and not kept up to date as much as the GitHub pages. -->
+* The public [GitHub Pages for MDSL](https://microservice-api-patterns.github.io/MDSL-Specification/) provide a tutorial and language reference information.
 * There is an [Eclipse update site](https://microservice-api-patterns.github.io/MDSL-Specification/updates/) for the MDSL editor.
 * All generators are available via a Command Line Interface (CLI); see [this readme](./dsl-core/io.mdsl.cli/README.md) and [these examples](./examples/mdsl-standalone-example).
 * Presentations featuring Context Mapper, MAP and MDSL can be found [here](https://ozimmer.ch/papers/), and an [end-to-end demo](https://medium.com/olzzio/domain-driven-service-design-with-context-mapper-and-mdsl-d5a0fc6091c2) is available on Medium.